NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 2 - Neural Network Training.md

 Softmax does suffer from [[Roundoff Errors]] in computing.
 We use logits to reduce rounding issues.
 Then with the output you have to pass it through a sigmoid as you are no longer getting individual probabilities.

 ## Multi-label Classification
 Are if there are multiple detections in an output.
 Such as if there is cars, bus, or pedestrians in a image.
+A multi-label classification would just be a sigmoid output.